marchchris/marchchris/README.md

 ###

-<p align="left">✨Been Creating bugs since 2018.<br>🎓 I'm currently learning neural networks and machine learning.<br>💡 Goals: To continue to learn what the current trend is and to gain real world experience for the future.</p>
+<p align="left">✨Been Creating bugs since 2018.<br>🎓 I'm currently majoring in Machine Learning.<br>💡 Goals: To continue to learn what the current trend is and to gain real world experience for the future.</p>

 ###